conestack/cone.tile/README.rst

     Defaults to ``True``.
 If set to ``False`` the exception is consumed and an empty unicode string is returned.

+Tiles can be overwritten later while application initialization by just registering it again.
+This is useful for application theming and customization.

 Rendering tiles
 ---------------